OisinFoley/MEAN-STACK-APP/README.md

 	* With these new changes, we're now checking if the form is valid before we leave our userCtrl, thus adding further frontend validation, as we don't have to wait until reaching the backend post action in order to find out whether there was an null error or not.
 	* Note: Username takes underscores, but not hyphens.

----

-Since last commit:
+Added in previous commits (1.7.3) (an add-on to backend validation)
 - Custom directives, initially for use with a confirm password field.
 - Check DB for username and email from client onblur(lostfocus).
 - Prettify inputs by using load animation onblur, need to throttle connection for full effect.

+---

+Since last commit:

+- Ongoing work on the header
+- Footer nav bar with animations created
+- Starting to incorporate a socket.io chat feature
+- Misc.
+UI work,
+- Adding additional schemas for content(posts, threads) , likes, tags etc.
+- Starting to add to the content-feed and discover sections
+- We're now using Bower to manage our packages